 How art thou fallen from heaven, O day-star, son of the morning! how art thou cut down to the ground, that didst lay low the nations!
 And thou saidst in thy heart, I will ascend into heaven, I will exalt my throne above the stars of God; and I will sit upon the mount of congregation, in the uttermost parts of the north; I will ascend above the heights of the clouds; I will make myself like the Most High. – Isaiah 14:12-14

 The ideology of revolution says “fight for your rights.”
 But the ideology of Jesus says “give up your rights.”
-The political parties of the husband and wife I’m referencing are irrelevant—they could have easily been reversed in the elections four years ago.
-The main difference was the husband was willing to sacrifice anything in order to save the marriage.
+The husband and wife’s political parties I’m referencing are irrelevant—they could have easily been reversed in the elections four years ago.
+The main difference was the husband was willing to sacrifice anything to save the marriage.

 But the wife was willing to risk destroying her husband and her marriage by using politics to beat her husband into submission.

-We are told repeatedly this past election was different and demands extreme measures.
+We are repeatedly told this past election was different and demanded extreme measures.
 But that’s just another argument Satan uses to divide people.
 If he can divide a husband and wife, even over a petty issue like politics, he knows he can soon destroy the marriage.